mrolli/macos-deplaybook/full-mac-setup.md

 possible, i.e. chicken-egg issues, or not worth the effort.
 Therefore manual steps are needed.
 These are outlined here:

-## Initial configuration of a Brand New Mac
+## Initial Configuration Of a Brand New Mac

 Before starting, I completed Apple's mandatory macOS setup wizard that includes

 - creating a local user account
 - (optionally) signing into my iCloud account
-- (optionally) setting up stuff like Touch ID
+- (optionally) setting up stuff like TouchID

 Once on the desktop of my freshly installed Mac is ready: